The Zooped Up Chav Flat Project Developments...

 All three of my bins are Brabantia, the main big black kitchen bin, the recycling and even the bathroom small bin.
 I would recommend these, they are good domestic bins.

 The Brita kettle is awesome there is not much need for limescale removal and the water jug comes in handy when you run out of bottled water.
 I still drink plastic bottled water as I found the paper carton water did'nt hold up well and plastic you can buy from Costco in larger quantities.
-The water here in some parts of Woking has an aquired taste, lol!
+The water here in some parts of Woking has an acquired taste, lol!

 This is a walk through that I made before my first housemate of the second phase moved in; whilst I was living alone for two years and after I painted.
 At the time the small bedroom was my studio/ office but seeing as times are hard what with Film Industry strikes and recession, change of government and so on I will continue on with renters.
 It is actually big enough to enjoy the company and I am happy to share.
 The video helps to get an idea of the scale of the Flat, which other people who live in the block share as couples or families.
 Happily it is pretty good sustainable living as the Flats are solely run on electricity, I have a smart meter which helps with bills.
 Also I have a loft which mum and Paul Snr put a new boiler in so hot water is plentiful and additional storage space is good to have.